Loading...

 Increase Fiber Intake

-Incorporate a source of protein with your meal, such as boiled eggs, grilled chicken, or a handful of nuts, to help stabilize blood sugar levels.
+Include a source of protein, such as boiled eggs or grilled chicken, as part of your meal to help stabilize blood sugar levels.

 Stay Hydrated